-You may obtain information and download application packets from the Texas Higher Education Coordinating Board website at www.collegefortexans.com/apps/financialaid/tofa2.cfm?ID=579 or from the COM web page listed above.
-If any additional information is required, further assistance may be provided by contacting the COM Veterans Affairs Office at 409-933-8274.
+You may obtain information and download application packets from the Texas Veterans Commission Website at www.tvc.texas.gov/Hazlewood-act.aspx.
+If any additional information is required, further assistance may be provided by contacting the COM Veteran Affairs Office at 409-933-8455.